mjfullstack/Unit-4-Game/README.md

 *9/07/18 Finalized scoring and title display.
 Next is score calculation per spec *9/07/18 Scoring works for ONE enemy.
 Next is multiple enemies and re-start button.
 *9/07/18 Can now fight multiple warriors.
 Next is the play again functionality.
+*9/08/18 Added play again button.
+Still to fix is players hp on second round who was player in first round.